timisted/TIMongoose/README.markdown

 ##To Do List
 There are lots of features not yet exposed or implemented:

 * Refactoring of internal operation handling for server control.
 * Regex matching of hostnames to allow e.g. "multipleusernames.domain.com" to resolve to one provider
 * Authentication
- * SSL
 * Logging

 *and lots more besides!*